 When we go:

 Day by day tour itinerary

-For the next two nights, we’ll be staying in a comfortable hotel in Rouen.
-The hotel is just a short walk away from the town centre, giving us an excellent base to explore.
+For the next two nights, we’ll be staying in a comfortable hotel in the harbour town of Honfleur.
+The hotel is just a short walk from the town centre, providing an excellent base to explore Normandy.